BrockDSL/Introduction-to-Text-Analysis-with-Voyant-Tools/README.md

 <ins>**Document Tools**</ins>

-*	Reader: Lets you read the document being analyzed.
+*	Reader: Reader allows you read the document being analyzed.
 *	Documents: The assembled documents in the Voyant session, if you are analyzing more than one document.
 *	Topics: Generates term clusters from the document.
 *	Links: The collocation of terms in a corpus displayed in a network.